ErikM1974/Embroidery_2025/README.md

-# Embroidery Margin & Costs Calculator (2025)

-This application is designed to help you calculate embroidery pricing for garments and caps based on various parameters such as item cost, stitch count, handling fee, digitizing fee, and margins.
-It supports multiple tiers, additional logos, and applies specific rules for small orders and stitch counts.

-## What Does the App Do?
+# Embroidery Manual Pricing (Garment/Cap) - 2025

+This internal application for NW Custom Apparel helps you calculate embroidery pricing for garments and caps using fixed margins and predefined embroidery costs.
+The tool supports handling fees, digitizing fees, small-order logic, and stitch count extras, while allowing you to easily switch between Garment and Cap pricing modes.

+## Key Features

-- **Toggle Product Type:** Switch between **Garment** and **Cap** pricing modes.
+- **Product Type Toggle:** Seamlessly switch between **Garment** and **Cap** modes.
+A clear status line shows which type is currently selected.
-- **User Inputs:** Enter base item cost, stitch count, handling fee, and digitizing fee.
-- **Margins & Costs per Tier:** Define margin percentages and embroidery costs for different quantity tiers.
+- **Simple User Inputs:** Provide:
+  - Item Cost
+  - Stitch Count
+  - Handling Fee
+  - Digitizing Fee
+  No margin or embroidery cost configuration is needed—those values are fixed and hidden from the user.

-- **Additional Logos:** Add sleeve, back-of-neck, opposite chest (garment), or back/side (flag) and back text (cap) logos, each with their own cost structure.
+- **Optional Additional Logos:** Additional logos (sleeve, back-of-neck, opposite chest for garments; back/side flag and back text for caps) are tucked behind an "Additional Logos (Optional)" toggle.
+Click it only if you need to add logos, keeping the interface uncluttered for most cases.

-- **Small Orders (<24):** For quantities 1-23, use the next available tier pricing plus handling and digitizing (if toggled on).
+- **Small Orders (<24 Units):** For orders of 1-23 items, the pricing uses the next available tier plus handling and digitizing (if toggled).
+After calculating, simply enter the exact quantity to see immediate updates.

-- **Stitch Count >8,000:** Adds $0.75 per thousand stitches (rounded up) beyond 8,000.
+- **Stitch Count >8,000:** If the stitch count exceeds 8,000, add $0.75 per additional 1,000 stitches (rounded up).

-- **Rounding:** Blank cost rounds up to the nearest $0.25; no final rounding on the total price.
+- **Rounding:** Blank cost after margin rounds up to the nearest $0.25.
+There is no further rounding on the final total.

+- **Reference Pricing Matrix:** A "Show Pricing Matrix (Reference)" link displays a hard-coded pricing matrix for both garments and caps, updating dynamically based on the selected product type.

 ## Embroidery Pricing & Quantity Breaks

-### Garment Pricing (Main Logo)
+### Garment Main Logo
 | Quantity Tier | Embroidery Cost (up to 8,000 stitches) |
 |---------------|-----------------------------------------|
 | 24-47         | $12.00                                  |
 | 48-71         | $11.00                                  |
 | 72+           | $10.00                                  |

-For 1-23 garments, use 24-47 tier pricing plus handling and digitizing fees (if toggled).
+For 1-23 garments, use 24-47 tier pricing plus handling and digitizing if toggled.

 **Garment Additional Logos:**
-Sleeve, back-of-neck, and opposite chest logos use the same tier-based cost as the main logo.
+Sleeve, back-of-neck, and opposite chest logos follow the same tier-based cost as the main logo.

-### Cap Pricing (Main Logo)
+### Cap Main Logo
 | Quantity Tier | Embroidery Cost (up to 8,000 stitches) |
 |---------------|-----------------------------------------|
 | 24-71         | $10.00                                  |